Planning for the Fall 2020 Semester

 Fall 2020 Campus Plan

-- Starting July 1, a multiphase repopulation plan will begin with the return of a limited number of staff needed to prepare for in-person instruction, including those employees who may have exhausted their Temporary Paid Administrative Leave (CPAL).
+- Starting July 1, a multiphase repopulation plan began with the return of a limited number of staff needed to prepare for in-person instruction, including those employees who may have exhausted their Temporary Paid Administrative Leave (CPAL).

 - Most employees who can continue to work remotely will continue to do so for the foreseeable future.
 Student assistant positions will be limited to those functional areas required to support in-person courses.
 (Employees with questions regarding their work location for the fall, should contact their supervising manager or department chair.)

 - Beginning Aug.
-15, faculty and staff who need to support in-person instruction will return to work on campus.
-The first day of instruction is Wednesday, Aug.
+15, faculty and staff who need to support in-person instruction returned to work on campus.
+The first day of instruction was Wednesday, Aug.
 19.